Buy a reservation

 To buy a reservation, you must have owner role or reservation purchaser role on an Azure subscription that's of type Enterprise (MS-AZR-0017P or MS-AZR-0148P) or Pay-As-You-Go (MS-AZR-0003P or MS-AZR-0023P) or Microsoft Customer Agreement.

 Cloud solution providers can use the Azure portal or Partner Center to purchase Azure Reservations.
 CSP partners can buy reservations for them in Partner Center when authorized by their customers.
 For more information, see Buy Microsoft Azure reservations on behalf of your customers.
 Or, once the partner has given permission to the end customer and they have the reservation purchaser role, they can purchase reservations in the Azure portal.

 You can't buy a reservation if you have a custom role that mimics owner role or reservation purchaser role on an Azure subscription.
 You must use the built-in Owner or built-in Reservation Purchaser role.

-Enterprise Agreement (EA) customers can limit purchases to EA admins by disabling the Add Reserved Instances option in the EA Portal.
-Direct EA customers can now disable Reserved Instance setting in Azure portal.
+Enterprise Agreement (EA) customers can limit purchases to EA admins by disabling the Reserved Instances policy option in the Azure portal.
 Navigate to Policies menu to change settings.

 EA admins must have owner or reservation purchaser access on at least one EA subscription to purchase a reservation.
 The option is useful for enterprises that want a centralized team to purchase reservations.